Dragons, Qilin, Phoenix and other Mythical beasts

 The phoenix represents the class of all birds.
 Early (Zhou and Shang) representations make it more like a bird of prey with a curved beak; in later centuries it became to look like a pheasant which is native to China.

 Landmarks named after the phoenix include the mountain ‘Fenghuang Shan’ near Dandong, Liaoning with many Daoist temples dotted over it.
-Fenghuangfu in Anhui is the place credited with its last sighting, where it scratched at the grave of Ming Emperor Hongwu's father, giving him legitimacy to rule.
+Fenghuangfu in Anhui is credited with its last sighting, where it scratched at the grave of Ming Emperor Hongwu's father, giving him legitimacy to rule.

 In later centuries the Empress became associated with the phoenix.
 As the dragon represents the Emperor, the dragon and phoenix together stand for Emperor and Empress.
 A picture with a dragon and phoenix together symbolizes a married couple and based on this there has been a long association of the phoenix with marital sex.
 Famously the Qing dynastic tomb near Beijing of the Dowager Empress Cixi has the phoenix dominating the dragon, signifying her pre-eminence at the Imperial court.